Structure + Content

 Guest lecturers in recent years have included professor of singing Marga Schiml, the musical theatre directors Johannes Schaaf, Peter Schweiger and Wolfram Mehring, conductors Stefan Lano and Mladen Tarbuk, the dramaturge Wolfgang Willaschek and the dancer, choreographer and director Joachim Schloemer.

-HKB is affiliated with a number of universities in Switzerland and abroad and frequently collaborates with international partners on various projects.
-The university is also a member of several international networks.
+HKB maintains close ties to a number of partner universities, both in Switzerland and abroad, and collaborates with international partners on numerous projects.
+HKB is also a member of several international networks.